-1. Objectives of the agreed-upon procedures engagementsThe agreed-upon procedures engagement requires an auditor to execute procedures of the audit nature to which the entity, the auditor, and the relevant third parties have decided and to report on the actual findings.
+The agreed-upon procedures engagement requires an auditor to execute procedures of the audit nature to which the entity, the auditor, and the relevant third parties have decided and to report on the actual findings.
 No assurance is communicated by the auditor in his/her report since he/she basically offers a report of factual findings of the agreed-upon procedures.

 An auditor should adhere to the Code of Ethics, issued by ICAI (Institute of Chartered Accountants of India).
 Ethical principles which govern the professional responsibilities of the auditor for such type of engagement include: